tidesdb/tidesdb/doc/05-internals/transactions-and-mvcc.md

 everything at or below the watermark is whole and final, and a ceiling taken from it never admits a version that could still change or disappear.

+Carrying it forward is a store of the committer's own decision followed by loads of its neighbours', and the two are separated by a full barrier.
+Without one, two committers deciding neighbouring sequences at the same instant could each miss the other's store while it sat in a store buffer; each would stop at the other's slot, the watermark would stand below both, and the higher committer would wait on a publication no one was left to make until some third commit arrived.
+With the barrier at least one of the two sees the other's decision and carries it.

 A commit does not return until the watermark has passed its own sequence.
 The wait is on the commits in flight below it, each inside its own commit window, and it is what makes a commit's writes visible to the caller's very next transaction — the watermark publishes in order, and